Outdoor Socket Installation Cost

 It should be noted that the Planning Portal is specific to England and Wales, so regulations could differ in Northern Ireland and Scotland.

-Planning Permission for an Outdoor Socket
+Planning Permission for Outdoor Socket Installations

 In terms of planning permission approval, this is generally not required to install an outdoor socket.
 If you live in a listed building, however, it may be necessary.